asifdanishyar/IFD-Milestone-Project/README.md

 good looking and make it device-friendly page.
 Even though i couldn't find images with best resolution but yet i tried to use CSS to ensure the presentation of the images and forms to be user friendly look.

-### **Code Credits and Personal Credits**
+### **Coding Credits**
-+ I used Bootstrap and copied the code for this and the required JS at the bottom of the page to facilitate the functionality.
++ I used Bootstrap and w3school coding plus the JS required code.
-+ I took the JavaScript code from fellow student Anthony Nicklin's excellent website.
-I deleted out additional code Anthony had which I didn't require and changed the rest as appropriate to merge and work with my site and requirements.
++ I have got the Javascript code from google and edit it according to my needs.
-+ Google searches were used to provide inspiration and hints when I found myself stuck for specific pieces of code but no code was copied directly.
++ I spent lots of time on menu toggle Class which was not working when i was testing in smaller screen.
+I shared this issue with Slack Community, mentor, totur support and finally playing with the coding words in js, i was able to solve the issue and move forward.
-+ Credit to my mentor Spencer Barriball for his expertise and tips to improve my site.
++ Credit to my mentor Sandeep Aggarwal for his recommendations and suggestions to improve my site.

 ### **Author**